 - a.
-Accomplish the Leave Form in duplicate (triplicate if employee wants to keep a copy) and submit it to his/her immediate superior / Department Head for approval and forward the approved form to the HR Department for record purposes. - b.
-Notice requirement (submission of the form for approval) shall be as follows: - For Vacation Leave and scheduled Sick/Medical Leave: - 1 day -- for 1-2 days absence - 1 week for 3 or more days absence - For Emergency Leave, and Sick Leave: First day upon reporting to work
+Accomplish the Leave Form (duplicate if employee wants to keep a copy) and submit it to his/her immediate superior / Department Head for approval and forward the approved form to the HR Department for record purposes. - b.
+Notice requirement (submission of the form for approval) shall be as follows: - For Vacation Leave and scheduled Sick/Medical Leave:

+1 day -- for 1-2 days absence 1 week -- for 3 or more days absence

+- For Emergency Leave, and Sick Leave: First day upon reporting to work

+- For Birthday Leave:

+At least 1 week ahead of schedule.